FridayOrtiz/timebase/paper/paper.md

 ### Client

-The client resides entirely in uer space.
+The client resides entirely in user space.
 It listens for NTP packets with extension fields.
 When it finds an extension field, it saves it to an in-memory buffer.
 When a certain sequence of bytes is received (a full transmistion of only `0xBE` bytes for our POC code) it trims off the sequence and any extra